dpj/DPJ/Scripts/Windows/README.txt

 4. Do the DPJ user installation as described in the Installation Manual.

 5. Add the directory $DPJ_ROOT/Scripts/Windows to the beginning of your PATH.
+(This directory must go before any other directory containing java or javac, so that the wrapper scripts in this directory are used when java and javac are invoked by the DPJ tools.)